Updated on July 27, 2024

 You cut back plants to keep them from being “done.”

-What was I doing wrong in picking the dead petals from my petunia plant?
+What was I doing wrong by picking the dead petals from my petunia plant?

 I was only making a cosmetic change.
 Pulling off dead petals didn’t stop the plant from producing seeds.
 The part of the flower that makes the seed was still on the plant.